yclin1209/AcmeLaneDetectionModule/readme.md

 ## Solo Iterative Process

 The software is being be developed by following the Solo Iterative Process(SIP).
-A product backlog, iteration backlog and work log(time log and code defect log) is being used as structure of the whole project.
+A product backlog, release backlog and work log(time log and code defect log) is being used as structure of the whole project.
 The log can be viewed at following link :

 https://docs.google.com/spreadsheets/d/1IO5K6LXyBzSSsjxovvstrDoHjlVawQgHOqON_L0iJLY/edit?usp=sharing